michalliss/msid4/README.md

 #### Training
 Model is compiled using the Adam optimizer.
 It's an adaptive learning rate optimizer, making it much better than plain SDG.
+For loss function, I decided to use SparseCategoricalCrossentropy, as it is indended to be used when there are two or more label classes, and labels are provided as integers.

 For training, I used 50 epochs and a batch size of 256.